MaarBay/my-books-app/README.md

-# Project for Web Development Portfolio - My Books App-
+# - My Books App- React Project for Web Development Portfolio

 ## My Books -  Digital reading diary

 This app is an example project for my personal web development portfolio.

-My books is a web app made with React and lets users search for any book contained in the [Google Books API](https://developers.google.com/books).
-Users can save their favorite book to Wishlist (if they want to keep track of books that they would like to read in the future) or to Bookshelf (if they have already read the book and want to keep a track of all read books).
-For this demo project data is stored locally in the Local Storage.
+My books is a web app made with [React](https://react.dev) and lets users search for any book contained in the [Google Books API](https://developers.google.com/books).
+Users can save their favorite book to *Wishlist* (if they want to keep track of books that they would like to read in the future) or to *Bookshelf* (if they have already read the book and want to keep a track of all read books).
+Data for this project is stored locally in the *Local Storage*.

 ## Concepts used in this app: